dawneraq/taniarascia.com/content/posts/2018-11-07-crud-app-in-react-with-hooks.md

 }, [props])
 ```

-In the Effect Hook, we create a callback function that updates the `user` state with the new prop thats being sent through.
+In the Effect Hook, we create a callback function that updates the `user` state with the new prop that's being sent through.
 Before, we needed to compare `if (prevProps.currentUser !== this.state.currentUser)`, but with the Effect Hook we can just pass `[props]` through to let it know we're watching props.

 > Using the `[props]` array is similar to using `componentDidUpdate`.
 If you're doing a one-time event like `componentDidMount`, you can pass an empty array (`[]`) instead.